sanguino/todo-app/presentation/slides.md

 - **Deployment** is your desired state of pods.
 It's a declarative syntax to create/update pods.

 - **Label** is an arbitrary tag to mark work units.
-Is the way to config witch service will be able to forward traffic to those pods.
+It's the way to config which service will be able to forward traffic to those pods.

 ---